Muppet Babies (1984 TV series): Broadcast

 Muppet Babies premiered on September 15, 1984, at 9:00 am (EST) as part of the Saturday-morning lineup on CBS.
 During the 1984–1985 television season, the show competed with NBC's The Smurfs.
 The first-season episode "Gonzo's Video Show" was shown as a primetime special on December 18, 1984.

 Due to success of the first season, CBS ordered an additional program to be paired with the second season of the series.
 For a brief run in the second season, the program became Muppets, Babies, and Monsters, and a second half-hour was dedicated to a new show called Little Muppet Monsters.
 This show featured live-action puppets and cartoons starring the adult Muppet characters.
 The program premiered on September 14, 1985.
 At the time, the program faced competition with ABC's Ewoks & Star Wars Droids Adventure Hour.
 After three episodes, CBS canceled Little Muppet Monsters.
 At the time of cancellation, over nine episodes were in various stages of production.
 CBS filled the spot vacated by the program with new episodes of Muppet Babies for an hour.
 When they ran out, CBS substituted episodes from the previous season.

 In the 1987–1988 television season, Muppet Babies was expanded to three episodes after CBS pulled Garbage Pail Kids before it aired due to controversy.
 On July 11, 1988, Broadcasting Magazine announced that the series would be syndicated on Claster Television for the 1989–1990 television season.
 The show officially debuted on the network on September 18, 1989.
 The show continued in re-runs on the network until 1992.
 On October 5, 1992, the show started airing in re-runs on Nickelodeon.
 The show continued in re-runs on the network until December 31, 1998.
 On April 1, 1999, it was announced the series would air as part of Odyssey Network's rebrand.
 The show reran on Odyssey Network from April 4, 1999, to March 2000.
+In Canada, it aired on YTV, and later Treehouse TV.